-Your primary care physician will most likely refer you to one or more specialists this might include a neurologist, a cardiologist, a gastroenterologist and an ophthalmologist.
-This is because ATTRv amyloidosis is a multi-system disease which means it can affect multiple organs that need to be checked by different people.
+Your primary care physician will most likely refer you to one or more specialists this might include a neurologist, a cardiologist, a gastroenterologist or an ophthalmologist.
+This is because ATTRv amyloidosis is a multi-system disease, meaning it can affect multiple organs that need to be checked by different people.